rahidalgop/Final-Project---PDP/README.md

 Angélica Varela Vargas.
 Isabel María Martínez Vindas.

+IMPORTANT:
+Run the file vehicleCollision.py to execute the program.
-In order to login as the administrator within the system, use the following credentials.
+In order to login as the administrator within the system, use the following credentials:

 ID: 000000000.
 Password: 000.